Stef0916/chemoinformatics-bioinformatics/acetylcholinesterase_2016/README.md

 - [Conclusions](#conclusions)
 - [References](#references)

+In a separate folder named "predictions", you'll find the necessary resources to predict the pIC50 based on the descriptors.
+Specifically, predictions were made for the first five molecules of the dataset.
+Inside this folder, you'll discover:

+- A notebook detailing every step required for making a prediction.
+- The predict_function.py file, which contains essential function for prediction.
+- The rf_model.pkl file, which is the trained Random Forest model.
+- The required CSV files needed to perform the predictions.

 ## Introduction

 - **Examining the Project Topic**: An overview of the significance of Acetylcholinesterase in drug discovery.